Will AI Replace Technical Writers?

 Key Displacement Risks

-- β Tech companies have reduced technical writing headcount by 20β40% since 2023 using AI documentation tools
+- β Software companies are reducing technical writing headcount as AI documentation tools mature

 AI Tools Driving Change